-To help dancers stay healthy and dance their best through the busy season, our Dance Medicine Program is sharing some of our favorite recovery tools and how they can support your dancer during this high-demand time of year.
+To help dancers stay healthy and dance their best, our Dance Medicine Program is sharing some of our favorite recovery tools and how they can support your dancer during this high-demand time of year.

 Toe Spacers